 Types of Interview rounds

-An interview is not a simple process of asking questions and giving answers, it’s beyond a simple question answer round, it’s an assessment of your skills, qualification and strengths.
+An interview is not a simple process of asking questions and giving answers; it’s beyond a simple question-and-answer round, it’s an assessment of your skills, qualification and strengths.

-And a single round is not enough to understand your true self, majorly companies assess three rounds of interview, while the number of rounds can be increased in some specific situations like superior roles.
+And a single round is not enough to understand your true self, mainly companies assess three rounds of interview, while the number of rounds can be increased in some specific situations, like senior roles.

-Not every company follow same set of rules and rounds for interview but here are few common rounds basically every industry follow:
+Not every company follow same set of rules and rounds for interview, but here are a few common rounds that basically every industry follows:

-• Screening Round: Mostly companies hold it’s as the first round of the interview.
+• Screening Round: Most companies hold it as the first round of the interview.
 This interview is basically conducted on mobile phones or video calls, to check the basic skills and your interest in the role.

 • Assessment Round: For technical roles, there can be an assessment round to check your knowledge about the particular role.
 It can include practical tests, coding or any presentation to see your way of presenting data and your ideas.

-• Group Discussion: Some companies like management and consulting conducts group discussions as an interview round to check your communication, leadership and teamwork.
-They often conducts written tests to check your accuracy and speed.
+• Group Discussion: Some companies, like management and consulting, conduct group discussions as an interview round to check your communication, leadership and teamwork.
+They often conduct written tests to check your accuracy and speed.

-• Extra Rounds: Not all but some of the organizations includes some additional rounds like panel interviews, final case presentation and emotional intelligence level to check their leadership qualities and decision-making skills majorly for higher roles.
+• Extra Rounds: Not all, but some of the organisations include some additional rounds like panel interviews, final case presentation and emotional intelligence level to check their leadership qualities and decision-making skills majorly for higher roles.

-As we discussed it earlier not every company follow same propaganda to hire an employee, it’s basically depended on size of the company and role:
+As we discussed earlier, not every company follow same propaganda to hire an employee; it basically depends on the size of the company and the role:

-• Mid-sized companies: Mid-sized companies usually have 3-4 rounds in an interview, including screening, technical, managerial and HR round.
+• Mid-sized companies: Mid-sized companies usually have 3-4 rounds in an interview, including screening, technical, managerial and HR rounds.
 They keep a keen balance in speed and evaluation.

-• Large companies: Large companies mostly have 5-6 rounds following standardized process.
+• Large companies: Large companies mostly have 5-6 rounds following a standardised process.
 Their every round is dedicated to a special skill.

-1. Technical roles: Technical roles often includes more rounds like assessment, coding or case studies.
+1. Technical roles: Technical roles often include more rounds, like assessment, coding or case studies.

-Yet there are three common rounds that are included in every industry:
+Yet three common rounds are included in every industry:

-• Second: The second round of interview includes in-depth assessment of your skills and qualification.
-It includes the assessment of your reactions in real-time situations, ‘what are you going to do if such situation arises in front you’ .
-They assess your behavioral changes in a challenging situation.
+• Second: The second round of the interview includes an in-depth assessment of your skills and qualifications.
+It includes the assessment of your reactions in real-time situations, ‘what are you going to do if such a situation arises in front of you’.
+They assess your behavioural changes in a challenging situation.

-• Third: The third round largely known as HR round includes the interview with the decisive authorities who decides if you can fit in company culture or not, they learn about your long term goals and your salary expectations.
-They decides whether you have passed the interview or not.
+• Third: The third round, largely known as the HR round, includes the interview with the decisive authorities who decide if you can fit in the company culture or not; they learn about your long-term goals and your salary expectations.
+They decide whether you have passed the interview or not.

 How to prepare for each round

 Each round is conducted with a purpose.
-They are designed with a clear assessment of each and every skill of you, so preparing for a single thing won’t work out, you need to prepare for every round separately.
+They are designed with a clear assessment of every skill of yours, so preparing for a single thing won’t work out; you need to prepare for every round separately.

 1. Screening round

-• What to expect: Basic questions about your skills, background and interest in role.
+• What to expect: Basic questions about your skills, background and interest in the role.

 • How to prepare: